-You will notice our new approach to emergency care immediately upon entering the Emergency Department: as a patient, you enter through a separate walk-in entrance or are brought in by ambulance to a covered bay that leads directly into the emergency room.
-You will be greeted by a registered nurse, who employs a new rapid triage procedure to assess patients before you’re led to a private, comfortable space for evaluation by one of our emergency medicine doctors.
+You enter the Mount Sinai Queens Emergency Department through a separate walk-in entrance on Crescent Street or are brought in by ambulance to a covered bay that leads directly into the emergency room.
+You will be greeted by a registered nurse, who employs a rapid triage procedure to assess patients, before you’re led to a private, comfortable space for a medical evaluation.
 Our goal is to quickly get you to the right place for the right treatment.
-A CT scanner and X-ray equipment dedicated to our patients ensures prompt testing and quick turnaround time for test results, especially for diagnosis of stroke.
+A CT scanner and X-ray equipment dedicated to emergency patients ensure prompt testing and quick turnaround time for test results, especially for diagnosis of stroke.

 We now have medical and surgical capabilities that were previously only available in Manhattan, yet we still maintain the comfort and familiarity of a hospital dedicated to your health, the health of your children, and the health of all of our neighbors.
 We know that visiting any emergency facility is stressful for patients and families, so we do everything in our power to ease your concerns, manage your pain, and provide comfort while we diagnose and treat the emergency in a comfortable environment.
 Free WiFi service is available throughout the Emergency Department and individual televisions are at all bedsides.
 Family members may wait in our spacious, comfortable waiting room, while children can play in a special child-friendly waiting room.

-We work hard to keep the lines of communication wide open so you can tell us if there’s a change in how you’re feeling, and we keep you informed as we learn more about your condition.
+We work hard to keep the lines of communication open, so you can tell us if there’s a change in how you’re feeling, and we can inform you as we learn more about your condition.
 Our hospital staff members speak more than 35 languages, reflecting the diversity of our vibrant community.
 Our telephone language line allows easy and immediate access to virtually every language, aiding communication between you and our staff.